UlyssesZh/UlyssesZh.github.io/_posts/2023-03-30-measure-ensemble.md

 and that we can scale a system by multiplying the extensive quantities by a factor, we require that the extensive quantities must support at least linear operations... do we?

-Well, actually we will see that if we require a space a vector space, things would be a little bit complex because sometimes we need to construct a new space of extensive quantities out of the affine subspace of an existing one, which is not a vector space by nature.
+Well, actually we will see that if we require a space to be a vector space, things would be a little bit complex because sometimes we need to construct a new space of extensive quantities out of the affine subspace of an existing one, which is not a vector space by nature.
-If we require the space to be a vector space, we need to translate that affine subspace to make it pass through the zero element of the vector space, which is possible but does not give any insight about the physics except adding complicationg to our construction.
+If we require the space to be a vector space, we need to translate that affine subspace to make it pass through the zero element of the vector space, which is possible but does not give any insight about the physics except adding complication to our construction.
 Therefore, I will not require the space of extensive quantities to be a vector space, but be an affine space.

-You may ask, OK then, but how do we "add" or "scale" extensive quantities if they live one an affine space?
+You may ask, OK then, but how do we "add" or "scale" extensive quantities if they live on an affine space?
 First, regarding the addition operation, we will use an abstraction for such operations so that the actual implementation about how do we combine the summands is hidden under this abstraction.
 We will see that this abstraction is useful because it also applies to other senarios or useful operations